Aligarh Muslim University: Clubs and societies

 The university has sports and cultural clubs functioning under its aegis.
 The Siddons Union Club is the debating club of the university.
 It was established in the year 1884 and was named after Henry George Impey Siddons, the first principal of the MAO college.
-It has hosted politicians, writers, Nobel laureates, players, and journalists, including the Dalai Lama, Mahatma Gandhi, Abul Kalam Azad, Jawahar Lal Nehru.
+It has hosted politicians, writers, Nobel laureates, players and journalists, including the Dalai Lama, Mahatma Gandhi, Abul Kalam Azad and Jawaharlal Nehru.
 Sporting clubs include the Cricket Club, Aligarh Muslim University and the Muslim University Riding Club.

-The Raleigh Literary Society of the university hosts competitive events, plays, and performances, including performances of Shakespeare's plays.
-The society is named after Shakespeare critic Sir Walter Raleigh, who had served as the English professor at the Mohammedan Anglo-Oriental College from 1885 to 1887.
+The Cultural Education Centre of the University hosts clubs run by teachers and students jointly for imparting various skills in the students, such as the Drama club, the Literary Club, the Club for Short Evening Courses, the Film Club, the Music Club and the Fine Arts Club.The Raleigh Literary Society of the university hosts competitive events, plays, and performances, including performances of Shakespeare's plays.
+The society is named after Shakespeare critic Sir Walter Raleigh, who served as the English professor at the Mohammedan Anglo-Oriental College from 1885 to 1887.

-The Law Society of the university was founded in 1894 as a non-profit student organization.
-The society publishes law reviews and organizes events, both academic and social, from annual fest to freshers social and farewell party for final year students.
+The Law Society of the Department of Law was founded in 1894 as a non-profit student organisation.
+The society publishes law reviews and organises events, both academic and social, from annual fest to freshers social and farewell party for final year students.

-AMU Journal

-AMU Journal is an independent student and alumni-run educational community and media organization, it was started in the year 2016 by a group of AMU Students to raise campus issues and to provide News and information about Happening Events inside the university but later it became an educational community.
-On 17 October 2021 AMU Journal website was re-launched by Public relations officer, Proctor and Deputy Proctor, Aligarh Muslim University in collaboration with the Training and Placement Office, AMU.

 Cultural festivals

-Every year the various clubs of the university organize their own cultural festivals.
+Every year the various clubs of the university organise their own cultural festivals.
 Two notable fests are the University Film Club's Filmsaaz and the Literary Club's AMU Literary Festival.

 Old Boys' Association

 Old Boys' Association is the alumni network of the university.
-It was established in the year 1898 and has been statutory recognition under AMU, Act 1920.
+It was established in the year 1898 and has had statutory recognition under AMU, Act 1920.